Extensions of characters in type D and the inductive McKay condition, II

 When $G= {}^2\tD_{l,\text{sc}}(q)$, \Cref{thm41} gives our claim since \Cref{hyp_cuspD_ext} in all smaller ranks $l'$ is ensured by what we have just proved about untwisted type $\tD$.
-Note that the proof of \Cref{Ainfty_D} makes use of \Cref{thm41} so that the considerations on $\tDlsc(q)$ also build on the knowledge of the character theory of $\tw 2\tDlsc(q)$. \end{proof}
+Note that the above reasoning uses the untwisted case to solve the twisted case while a statement like \Cref{prop82} also shows dependency in the other direction. \end{proof}

 \begin{proof}[Proof of Theorem B] By \Cref{thm1} the assumption $\Ap$ of \Cref{thm66} is ensured.
 So we obtain the $\calZ_F\rtimes E(\GF)$-equivariant Jordan decomposition in the form of \Cref{thm66}.
 The form given in Theorem B then comes by defining $\chi_{s,\phi} := \JJ\inv(\ov{(s,\phi)})$.\end{proof}